New Student Orientation Accepted Students

-It is a time where our campus welcomes YOU, the new class of students to Trinity.
-We are excited to invite you and your family to participate in New Student Orientation 2015!
+This is a time where our campus welcomes YOU, the new class of students to Trinity.
+We are excited to invite you and your family to participate in New Student Orientation 2018-2019!
 We look forward to meeting you in person and welcoming you into our vibrant Christian learning community.

 Be prepared to be challenged and to begin finding your place here among new and returning students, professors, administrators, and staff who are serious about being formed so that we may be agents of Christ-empowered transformation in the world.